Fenway Health Insemination Program

-Our Alternative Insemination (AI) Program provides patients with a baseline fertility assessment, behavioral health support, and office inseminations 365 days a year.
-For those who prefer to inseminate at home with fresh or frozen sperm, we teach home insemination methods.
-We can also provide social work consults for those looking to work with a known donor.
-If it sounds like the AI program is a good fit for you, the first step to becoming a patient in our program is to attend our orientation.
+The Insemination Program provides patients with a baseline fertility assessment, behavioral health support, and office inseminations using frozen donor sperm 365 days a year.
+For those who prefer to inseminate at home, we teach home insemination methods.
+We also provide social work consults for those looking to work with a known donor.

 We hold orientation every other month, where prospective patients can learn about ovulation prediction, sperm banks, donor selection (whether known or anonymous), common legal issues experienced by LGBTQIA+ parents, and resources for alternative families or single parents by choice.
 Attending this orientation is the first step to enrolling in our program, and we find it typically answers many of the questions patients have as they start their path to parenthood.
 The cost is $50 per family, and you can register for orientation here.